Lumavate-Team/documentation/TUTORIAL.rst

 * Build an Experience using Lumavate Tools
 * Publish an Experience
-* Describe the communication from Component to Widget to Microservice'
+* Describe the communication from Component to Widget to Microservice
 * Be able to use Lumavate Components including:
      * Markdown
      * Radio Buttons
      * Button
      * Data Repeater
 * Be able to configure & use the Lumavate Data Store Microservice

 ## Time Estimate: 35 minutes